 Our primary source of cash is dividends we receive from the Bank.
 Therefore, our ability to pay dividends to our shareholders depends on the Bank's ability to pay dividends to us.
-We did not pay dividends in 2016, 2015, 2014, 2013, or 2012.
+We have not historically paid dividends and did not pay dividends in 2017, 2016 or 2015.
 Additionally, banks and bank holding companies are subject to significant regulatory restrictions on the payment of cash dividends.
 In light of regulatory restrictions and our plans to build capital, we currently intend to reinvest the earnings of the Bank and to not pay any dividends for the foreseeable future.
 Our future dividend policy will depend on our earnings, capital requirements, financial condition, regulatory requirements and other factors that the boards of directors of the Company and the Bank consider relevant.